againxx/Notes/Python/argparse.md

 * What is positional argument?
 * How to add a positional argument?
 * How to add an optional argument and its short version?
+* How get the value of an argument?
 * What does `action="store_true"` do?
 * What does `action="count"` do?
 * What does `default` do?
+* How to restrict the values an option can take?
 * How to add conflicting arguments?
 * What's the default type of an argument?
 How to change it?
 * How to add help documents and description of the program?